 Chapter 1:

-The wind whistles discordant as a breath sucked back into the mouth.
+The wind whistles, discordant as a breath sucked back into the mouth.
 One would be forgiven for believing the leaves falling upward into the trees, but only for a moment.
-The sky shifts from grey to blue, to gold before sinking to red, bruising to purple, taking on the green of stars and far off lights to mix into the black veil, before repeating the process a thousand times in the drawn-out space before a response comes.
+The sky shifts from grey to blue, to gold before sinking to red, bruising to purple, taking on the green of stars and far off lights to mix into the black veil, before repeating the process a thousand times in the drawn-out space.

 With these words, a story written before begins again.

-And so, Kira laughed; loudly, haughtily, full of vigor and indignation enough to stave off the night’s cold air, until the lightpost she’d been leaning on had its bulb explode in a shower of sparks and inconsequential motes of fine glass, spooking passersby.
+And so, Kira laughed.
+She laughed loudly, haughtily, full of vigor and indignation.
+Enough to stave off the night’s cold air, until the lamppost she’d been leaning on had its bulb explode in a shower of sparks and inconsequential motes of fine glass, spooking passersby.

 “Making sparks fly without even kissing.”
 He pumped his arm in a courageous gesture.
 “In your face, Dad.
 But don’t be laughing too loudly now.
 We’re supposed to be all stealthy-like out here.”